 Dr Catriona Waitt discusses antiretrovirals in breastfeeding mothers and their infants, an important area of research in the DolPHIN 2 study.

 Health economic analysis led by the Infectious Diseases Institute in Uganda is examining costs, and cost-effectiveness of dolutegravir, using published cost-effectiveness models established for WHO prevention programmes, to inform facilitating the incorporation of DTG into treatment guidelines post-trial.
-The main aim of this output is to assess the pharmacoeconomic outcome of prevention of mother to child transmission of HIV with use of the DTG drug.
+The main aim of this output is to assess the pharmacoeconomic outcome of prevention of vertical transmission of HIV with use of the DTG drug.

 Collaboration at heart of programme